Craniopharyngioma

 DIRECTOR.
 NEUROSURGERY DEPARTMENT

-In general, the prognosis for patients with craniopharyngioma is good, with the possibility of complete cure in 80-90% of cases, if the tumor can be completely removed with surgery or treated with high doses of radiotherapy.
+In general, the prognosis for patients with craniopharyngioma is good, with the possibility of complete cure in 80-90% of cases, if the tumour can be completely removed by surgery or treated with high doses of radiotherapy.

-The criteria of good prognosis for radical surgery are: age under 5 years, small tumors without hypothalamic symptoms, pure intraselar or intraventricular location, the experience of the surgeon.
+Good prognostic criteria for radical surgery are: age less than 5 years, small tumours without hypothalamic symptoms, intrasellar or pure intraventricular location, experience of the surgeon.

 A PERSONALIZED MEDICINE